taylorGoodall/portfolio/README.md

 # portfolio
-A Portfolio of source code I have written incuding PHP, Java and C code.
+A collection of source code I have written incuding PHP, Java and C code.
+This portfolio is includes projects i am currently working on.